catchthatrabbit/pool-frontend/README.md

 ### Install packages

-Run `npm install` on the project directory to install dependencies.
+Run `yarn` on the project directory to install dependencies.

-Then run `npm run dev` to start the project and navigate to [localhost:3000](http://localhost:3000/)
+Then run `yarn dev` to start the project and navigate to [localhost:3000](http://localhost:3000/)